Kamil-Zuki/IntervalRecall.API/README.md

-# IntervalRecall
+# IntervalRecall.API
-The API that allows you to implement SRS in your project
+The API that allows you to implement SRS in your project in the exam format